-Here's a look at how IU's freshmen class performed Sunday afternoon in a 63-52 win against Michigan at Assembly Hall.
+Here's a look at how IU's freshmen class performed Saturday evening in IU's 84-80 loss against Michigan at the Crisler Arena.

 Noah Vonleh: Tom Crean said he decided Friday that because Vonleh was still slightly uncertain to play against Michigan, he would opt with Devin Davis to start in the five-spot, leaving Vonleh to come off the bench if his foot felt good enough to go.
 Vonleh was able to get through the team walk-through Saturday morning, which he also did against Nebraska before deciding he wasn't ready, and he was out with his team fully dressed during warm-ups, ready to go.
 Vonleh came in off the bench, playing 21 minutes and was 2-for-5 from the field, although one of those was a 3-pointer with just six seconds left to give IU just an ounce of life.
 In the first half, IU managed to move the ball well, but Crean said in the second half, his team struggled to get Vonleh the ball in the high-post, causing the offense to stagnate, much like it did against Nebraska earlier this week.